br3ndonland/dotfiles/README.md

 ### PGP

 - I use [Gnu Privacy Guard](https://www.gnupg.org/) (GPG, the free implementation of Pretty Good Privacy (PGP)), [Keybase](https://keybase.io), and [ProtonMail](https://protonmail.com/) to encrypt and share messages, passwords, and other sensitive info.
+- PGP vs SSL: SSL/TLS/HTTPS encrypts data in transit, but the storage provider like Dropbox, Google, or Slack can still read it.
+Communications which are end-to-end PGP encrypted can only be read by the sender or recipient, never the provider.

 #### GPG